kissofjudase23/Doc-DSA/README.md

                   d[val] += 1
             ```
         * Time(nlog(n)), Space(1)
-          * sort the citations array in descending order. (draw it)
+          * Sort the citations array in descending order(draw it).
           * After sorting, if citations [i] citations[i]>i, then papers 0 to i all have at least i+1 citations.
     * Best Time to Buy and Sell Stock
       * [General solution](https://leetcode.com/problems/best-time-to-buy-and-sell-stock-with-transaction-fee/discuss/108870/Most-consistent-ways-of-dealing-with-the-series-of-stock-problems)